-The Visual Language for Astro Applications is designed to reinforce usability and provide a professional appearance.
 The visual design supports key functionality such as monitoring the health and status of systems, logically grouping common tasks and related data, and rapid identification of different equipment.
-The Astro Visual Language is comprised of specific colors, fonts, icons, widgets and controls.
+The Astro visual language is comprised of specific colors, fonts, icons, widgets and controls.

 Visual Design Principles

 Visual Design can be somewhat elusive to many developers.
 The Astro UX Guidelines provide a robust UI Component Library supported by visual examples that detail best practices and common mistakes.
 Review these core visual design principles and tools that support the creation of a successful visual language.